-To be awarded a certificate or diploma, a student needs to successfully complete each unit of competency/module associated with the qualification.
-The student needs to meet all the assessment criteria for a competency/module to receive a grade of "competent."
+To be awarded an advanced diploma or AOS, a student needs to successfully complete each unit of competency/module associated with the qualification.
+Each assessment has a rubric in the assessment document and is followed to determine the student's grade.
+The student needs to meet all the assessment criteria for a competency/module to receive a grade of "C" or better.
 Students will not be successful if they "get most of it right" or "get more than 50 % of it right."
 Students will be successful when they can demonstrate their complete competency.
 Getting a task partially right or even mostly right is not enough to be considered competent.
 Students will be provided with training and clear ways they can demonstrate their competence.
 Students will also be provided with a description of exactly what constitutes "competence" in a given unit or module.
 Students will be provided with support to achieve that competence as well.
 Before submitting work for assessment, students should check it against all the assessment criteria.
 It is recommended that students form teams with other members of the class, and peer review one another's work before submission.
-The minimum grade considered satisfactory at AIE is Competent.
+The minimum grade considered satisfactory at AIE is "C".